Filter Hygiene for Jira — Documentation

 - Remove Global Share: Remove only the global/logged-in share permissions while preserving project and group shares.
 Filters without global share are automatically skipped.

-- Delete Filters: Permanently delete selected filters after live preflight and typed
+- Delete Filters: Permanently delete exactly one reviewed filter after repeated live impact preflight and typed

 DELETEconfirmation.
 Deleted filters cannot be restored by Filter Hygiene.